sovietscout/swasthya-sathi-evaluation/README.md

 ## Technologies Used
+- **Questionnaire Design**: CSPro (Census and Survey Processing System)
 - **Statistical Analysis**: R, Stata
-- **Data Visualization**: ggplot2, Excel
+- **Data Visualisation**: ggplot2, Excel
-- **Survey Tools**: CSPro - Structured questionnaires, paper-and-pen interviews
+- **Survey Tools**: Structured questionnaires, paper-and-pen interviews

 ## File Structure
-    `data/`: Contains the raw data and cleaned, processed data used in the project.
+- `data/`: Contains all response dataset used in the analysis.
-    `code/`: Jupyter notebooks containing all of the analysis steps.
+- `code/`: Contains all scripts and files used for data analysis and visualisation.
-    `images/`: Output graphs and maps of the selected countries.
+- `images/`: Contains visualisations and charts generated during the analysis.
-    `requirements.txt: Python libraries needed to run the notebooks.

 ## How to Use
-This repository contains code and data for analyzing the Swasthya Sathi Scheme.
+This repository contains code and data for analysing the Swasthya Sathi Scheme.
 Follow these steps to use the resources:

 1. **Clone the Repository**:
    ```bash